United States Playing Card Company: Maverick

 Maverick was Hoyle's budget brand when it was acquired by USPC with the rest of Hoyle Products in 2001.
-It was introduced in 1959, during the run of the popular Maverick TV series.
-Unlike most USPC current product lines, Maverick is now being printed by outsourced manufacturers.
+It was introduced in 1963, during the run of the popular Maverick TV series.
+For a period after the Hoyle Products acquisition, Maverick was printed by outsourced manufacturers.
+However, beginning in 2025, USPC began printing Maverick again in the US.

 Streamline

 Streamline is a low-end brand, similar to Maverick, with a bordered monochrome back and a smooth plastic-coated finish.
 Streamline came to the USPCC from the Arrco Playing Card Company, longtime manufacturers of a large variety of low-end and budget-priced cards, which the USPC acquired in 1987.
 Like Maverick, Streamline cards are produced by outsourced manufacturers.

 Tally-Ho

 Tally Ho was originally a product of Andrew Dougherty, one of the earliest American card manufacturers, introduced in 1885, the same year Bicycle was introduced.
 Dougherty's company was acquired by the USPCC in 1907, bringing Tally-Ho into its assortment.
 Dougherty would then be merged with New York Consolidated Card Company and Standard Playing Card Company to form Consolidated-Doughterty.
 Tally-Ho cards come in two back designs, known as the "fan" back and the "circle" back, typically in traditional red and blue.
 Due to the unique finish, known as "linoid", and the distinct designs, they are popular for card flourishes.